fltk/fltk/README.abi-version.txt

     FLTK versions 1.4.0 and later contain full CMake support.

     Use CMake to build the Makefile's and run 'make'.
-To configure the ABI version, use ccmake, cmake-gui, or run make with the following
+To configure the ABI version, use ccmake, cmake-gui, or run cmake with the following
     command:

 	cmake -D OPTION_ABI_VERSION:STRING=10401 /path/to/fltk

+    Then execute

 	make

     You can define OPTION_ABI_VERSION to the required version number using